Bounded-Choice Statements for User Interaction in Imperative and Object-Oriented Programming: The Language

-In the above, $A$ represents a head of an atomic procedure definition of the form $p(t_1,\ldots,t_n)$.
+In the above, $A$ in $D$ represents a head of an atomic procedure definition of the form $p(x_1,\ldots,x_n)$ where $x_1,\ldots,x_n$ are parameters. $A$ in $G$ represents a procedure call of the form $p(t_1,\ldots,t_n)$ where $t_1,\ldots,t_n$ are actual arguments.
 A $D$-formula is called a procedure definition.

-In the transition system to be considered, $G$-formulas will function as the main program (or statements), and a set of $D$-formulas enhanced with the machine state (a set of variable-value bindings) will constitute a program.
+In the transition system to be considered, $G$-formulas will function as the main statement, and a set of $D$-formulas enhanced with the machine state (a set of variable-value bindings) will constitute a program.
+Thus, a program is a union of two disjoint sets, \ie, $\{ D_1,\ldots,D_n \} \cup \theta$ where each $D_i$ is a $D$-formula and $\theta$ represents the machine state.
+Note that $\theta$ is initially set to an empty set and will be updated dynamically during execution via the assignment statements.

-We will present an operational semantics for this language via a proof theory \cite{Khan87}.
-This style of semantics has been used in logic languages \cite{MNPS91,HM94,MN12}.
-The rules are formalized by means of what it means to execute the main task $G$ from a program $\Pscr$.
-These rules in fact depend on the top-level constructor in the expression.
-Below the notation $D;\Pscr$ denotes $\{ D \} \cup \Pscr$ but with the $D$ formula being distinguished (marked for backchaining).
-Note that execution alternates between two phases: the main phase (the phase of executing the main program) and the backchaining phase (one with a distinguished clause).
-The notation $S\ sand\ R$ denotes the following: execute $S$ and execute $R$ sequentially.
-It is considered a success if both executions succeed.